-for the targeting of proteins to the cell membrane during translation, and it is dependent on two key components: the SRP and the SRP receptor.
-Rab protein signal transduction is the second most prevalent annotation in the treemap of BPs.
-Rab proteins represent the largest branch of the Ras-like small GTPase superfamily, alternating between GTP- and GDP-bound states and releasing a series of molecular signals within the cell.
-Nuclear-transcribed mRNA catabolism, nonsense-mediated decay, post-translational protein modification, and neutrophil-mediated immunity are four other groups of annotations in BP similar to the result of pathway enrichment analysis.
-These terms indicate the long-term effects of celecoxib by PTM-related mechanisms and G protein-related signaling pathways.
-At the molecular level, nine groups of MF annotations were illustrated for TPPidentified proteins (Fig. 4; Supplemental File 4B).
+In Figure 4 and Supplementary File 4, the enriched gene ontology annotations i.e., biological processes (BP), cellular components (CC), and molecular functions (MF) were summarized by using semantic similarity.
+The annotations of BP were divided into six major subsets (Fig. 4-Supplementary File 4A).
+The SRP-dependent co-translational protein, targeting to membrane processes, contributes to the prominent concept in this analysis.
+This process is responsible for the targeting of proteins to the cell membrane during translation, and it is dependent on two key components, the signal-recognition particle (SRP) and the SRP receptor.
+Rab protein signal transduction is the second most prevalent annotation in the tree-map of BPs.
+Rab proteins represent the largest branch of the Ras-like small GTPase superfamily, alternating between GTPand GDP-bound states and releasing a series of molecular signals within the cell.
+Nucleartranscribed mRNA catabolism, nonsense-mediated decay, post-translational protein modification, and neutrophil-mediated immunity are four other groups of annotations in BP similar to the result of pathway enrichment analysis.
+These terms indicate the long-term effects of Celecoxib by PTM-related mechanisms and G protein-related signaling pathways.
+At the molecular level, nine groups of MF annotations were illustrated for TPP-identified proteins (Fig. 4-Supplementary File 4B).
 The activities related to signal transduction in neuronal cells involving transport mechanisms were also highlighted, such as myosin, actin, and cadherin binding, in addition to GDP binding and GTPase activity.
-The enriched annotations of CC are mainly corresponding to the cytosolic part, which also underscores altering the signaling pathways (Jafari et al., 2013) (Fig. 4; Supplemental File 4C).
+The enriched annotations of CC are mainly corresponding to the cytosolic part, which also underscores altering the signaling pathways (Jafari et al., 2013) (Fig. 4-Supplementary File 4C).

 The enriched PTMs in TPP-identified proteins were also evaluated by PEIMAN software.
 It is presumed that soluble proteins at 67C might be enriched in any of PTMs to last longer under temperature changes.
-We observed 15 enriched

-PTMs, which emphasizes the role of PTMs in the thermostability of proteins.
-For example, acetylation, prenylation, and phosphorylation are significantly detected in all TPP-identified proteins.
-Citrullination was the specific PTM for celecoxib targets that was statistically enriched by adjusted P value 0.0076.
-All of the enriched PTMs were confirmed by researching the proteomic data using these PTMs as variable modifications in Proteome Discoverer.
+We observed fifteen enriched PTMs, which emphasizes the role of PTMs in the thermostability of proteins.
+For example, Acetylation, prenylation, and phosphorylation are significantly detected in all TPP-identified proteins.
+Citrullination was the specific PTM for Celecoxib targets which was statistically enriched by adjusted p-value 7.6E-3.
+All of the enriched PTMs were confirmed by re-searching the proteomic data using these PTM as variable modifications in Proteome Discoverer.